nspcc-dev/neofs-api/proto-docs/object.md

 #### Method GetRange

 GetRange of data payload.
 Range is a pair (offset, length).
+Requested range can be restored by concatenation of all chunks keeping receiving order.

 | Name | Input | Output |
 | ---- | ----- | ------ |